ZNBrown/LAP1-Project/README.md

 **Bugs**

-Some timestamps for posts show as NaN
+-Some timestamps for posts show as NaN

-New posts go to the bottom of the feed
+-New posts go to the bottom of the feed

+-Sometimes the side scroll fails to work on larger screens

 **Future features**